 - The Community Services Unit also manages different events in the Peterborough area during Drug Awareness week, Week without Violence, Family Week, Crime Prevention Week, and Police Week.
 In addition, the Community Services Unit represents the Police Service on 13 community committees.

-The Peterborough community continues to grow and welcome newcomers from around the world.
-In 2016 Community Services officers attended the New Canadians Centre on many occasions to speak with new Canadians about the role of police in Ontario and how to navigate policing in Peterborough.
+Upon request, officers attended the New Canadians Centre to speak with new citizens about the role of police in Ontario and how to navigate policing in Peterborough.
 Officers also attended each new intake of the International Student program at Fleming College to deliver a presentation on our Service.